keyan-m/plutus-js-bridge/README.md

 There are two possible paths to take from here:

+### 1. Importing the Library

+  5. Change directory to here:
+     ```bash
+     $ cd ~/plutus-browser-bridge
+     ```

+  6. In your `cabal.project` file, add another element to its `packages` field that points to this repo's `.cabal` file, e.g.:
+     ```
+     packages:   myPlutusProject.cabal
+               , ../plutus-browser-bridge/plutus-browser-bridge.cabal
+     ```

+  7. Add `plutus-browser-bridge` to your project's `build-depends` in its cabal file.

+  8. Import the `PlutusBridge` module into one of your applications, and call `PlutusBridge.run` in its `main`.
+This function expects the output file, and a list of tuples—a mapping from the target Javascript function name to a sample value of your custom datum/redeemer.
+Refer to the [notes below](#notes-on-sample-values) for details about sample values.

+     Note that you should have `OverloadedString` extension activated in this `main.hs` file.

-### 1. Using the Builtin Application to Parse JSON of Datum Values
+### 2. Using the Builtin Application to Parse JSON of Datum Values

   5. You should already have a scheme in place for generating your custom datum/redeemer values as JSON files (using the `cardano-api` library).